Resources

 Campaign tools

-Divest your church (PDF) – a how to guide for local churches on divesting from fossil fuels and reinvesting for a brighter future.
+Divest your church (PDF) – A how to guide for local churches on divesting from fossil fuels and reinvesting for a brighter future.
 Printed copies can be requested.

-Role play – a thought-provoking role play for use with groups.
+Role play – A thought-provoking role play for use with groups.

-Bible study – biblical texts and teachings relevant to divestment.
+Bible study – Biblical texts and teachings relevant to divestment.

 - For general resources for churches on climate change, see the Resources page on the Operation Noah website.